OFFICIAL 2022 WON CABO TUNA JACKPOT RULES

 16) Between the hours of 7:30 a.m. and 6 p.m. of the fishing days, no vessel entered in the tournament may be involved in handing off or receiving anything from another vessel whether that vessel is entered in the tournament or not.
 The tournament director may choose to grant special permission in advance to a team to waive this rule if someone's personal safety or health is at risk.
 A disabled boat CAN be towed back to the weigh-in site so a fish can be weighed in on time.
 If the assisting tow boat as well as the assisted boat is late, BOTH teams will be disqualified!
 No fish can be brought back by another boat whether it is in the tournament or not.

 17) Overall, $500 of the $1,000 entry fee, and 80 percent of the daily jackpots will be paid back to anglers.
 The team that catches the biggest tuna over the two days wins 85 percent of the total cash in the entry pool.
 Second largest tuna wins 10 percent of the cash in the entry pool.
 Third largest tuna wins 5 percent of the cash in the entry pool.
 In jackpots, the winning team/captain takes all cash in the pot.
 Of the total amount awarded for first, second and third places in the entry pool and in the optional jackpots, 90 percent will go to the team and 10 percent will go to the boat captain of the charter boat if that boat is chartered.
 If not chartered, the captain's winnings are divided among the team members as they see fit.
-A $20,000 Tuna option was added solely for the teams going in across the board in all the tuna options.
-This is an 85 percent payback, with 20 percent of the retained 15 percent going directly to the Grays Fish Tagging program.
+A $20,000 Tuna option was added solely for the teams going in across the board in all the tuna options, the $20,000 optional is an 85 percent payback, with 20 percent of the retained 15 percent going directly to the Grays Fish Tagging program.
+Mexican taxes totaling 15% of each team’s winnings will be held by WON and paid to Mexican municipal, state, and federal authorities.

 18) The official minimum weights for tuna and wahoo is 30 pounds the first day.
 The second day the minimum for tuna and wahoo remains 30 pounds.
 Dorado will carry a 20 pound minimum each day.
 If no Dorado over 20 pounds are weighed on Day One, the Day Two minimum will be adjusted accordingly.
 Note that Wahoo and Dorado are backup species for tuna in the overall only.
 There is no backup species for any optional jackpots.